More Lake Michigan test results coming after chemical spill

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-A water utility stopped drawing water from the lake and three beaches at Indiana Dunes National Lakeshore and one in adjacent Ogden Dunes have been closed as a precaution.
+A water utility stopped drawing lake water and three beaches at Indiana Dunes National Lakeshore and one in adjacent Ogden Dunes remain closed as a precaution.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.